 Parents/guardians from all year groups are always welcome to get in touch, either by phone (01 2883724) or by email.

 Everyone is welcome to join the guidance counsellors on social media – facebook newpark guidance – and if you ‘like’ the page, you’ll receive status updates.
 You are also invited to check out the ‘Notes’ page https://www.facebook.com/newparkguidance/notes for information on things like ‘Using the web for career research’, ‘Program and subject choice for Leaving Certificate’ and ‘Student grants and financial supports’.

-Eoin and Jenny are both members of the Institute of Guidance Counsellors (IGC) and there is some excellent information for parents and students on the IGC website:
+Jenny and Sheila are both members of the Institute of Guidance Counsellors (IGC) and there is some excellent information for parents and students on the IGC website:

 The guidance counsellors liaise and collaborate with parents/guardians, teaching colleagues, school nurses, chaplain, school management, employers, universities, colleges, training centres, social services, and external support services (psychologists, counsellors etc) as they feel this is an important element in offering a holistic service to the students of Newpark.

 Please get in touch if you feel a guidance counsellor can be of assistance.